BruceChanJianLe/AStarSearch/README.md

 # <span style="color:navajowhite">A* Search Algorithm</span>

 This is a search algorithm that is being used in maps.
 This executable shows how the A* search perform in different scenario.
+Checkout the redo branch for latest update.

 ## <span style="color:mediumspringgreen">Build from source</span>